learn-co-curriculum/phase-0-intro-to-the-cli/README.md

-Have you ever noticed in movies or TV shows that when the "awesome computer hacker person" needs to do something _really important_, you see them typing a lot of text on a screen and _viol&agrave;_ something seemingly magical happens?
+Have you ever noticed in movies or TV shows that when the "awesome computer hacker person" needs to do something _really important_, you see them typing a lot of text on a screen and _voil&agrave;_ something seemingly magical happens?

 Like this...